Co-Occurring Mental Illness & Addiction Treatment

 Numerous studies have shown that an individual’s loss of dopamine can lead to relapses.
 It’s our goal to work on not just the addiction, but every aspect of an individual’s life and support system.
 By doing so we can try to prevent future triggers and re-introduce our clients to happiness in sobriety.

-Get Help at Our South Florida Dual-Diagnosis Treatment Program
+Get the Help You Need at Our South Florida Dual-Diagnosis Treatment Center

 If you’re suffering from a dual diagnosis, South Florida offers no better dual-diagnosis program than the one we offer at Principles Recovery Center.
 We believe in teaching life skills that provide gratification and progress within an individual’s life.
 In order to identify if you or a loved one suffers from a secondary diagnosis it’s important to call and receive a free consultation to see if you are a fit for our facility.